-EDITORIAL NOTE: For FEDERAL REGISTER citations affecting § 270.42, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at gov info.
+EDITORIAL NOTE: For FEDERAL REGISTER citations affecting §270.42, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at www.fdsys.gov.

-§ 270.43 Termination of permits.
+§270.43 Termination of permits.

-(a) The following are causes for terminating a permit during its term, or for denying a permit renewal application:

-(1) Noncompliance by the permittee with any condition of the permit;

-(2) The permittee's failure in the application or during the permit issuance process to disclose fully all relevant facts, or the permittee's misrepresentation of any relevant facts at any time; or

-(3) A determination that the permitted activity endangers human health or the environment and can only be regulated to acceptable levels by permit modification or termination.
+- (a) The following are causes for terminating a permit during its term, or for denying a permit renewal application: - (1) Noncompliance by the permittee with any condition of the permit; - (2) The permittee's failure in the application or during the permit issuance process to disclose fully all relevant facts, or the permittee's misrepresentation of any relevant facts at any time; - (3) A determination that the permitted activity endangers human health or the environment and can only be regulated to acceptable levels by permit modification or termination. - (b) The Director shall follow the applicable procedures in part 124 or part

-(b) The Director shall follow the applicable procedures in part 124 or part 22, as appropriate or State procedures in terminating any permit under this section.
+22, as appropriate or State procedures in terminating any permit under this section.